 marinetraffic.com during the height of the storm, to see if any ships were bearing the storm.
 As I scanned the map for any ships close to the Double Bomb storm center, I see only ONE single vessel in the entire North Atlantic maritime region.
 I figured it was probably a 1000 ft container ship, plowing the (~75ft) seas on a transatlantic voyage, nope.

-The 81 meter/261ft Panuke (below pic); a heavy duty, North Atlantic supply vessel, was taking refuge in the protection of the crescent shaped, Sable Island.
-A small blip of a sandbar, nearby its destination, the Thebaud natural gas platform.
-Mind you, the above screen capture was taken yesterday, 24 hrs later, and the Panuke, remains their today, jogging in little circles, two days later.
+The 81 meter/261ft Panuke (below pic); a heavy duty, North Atlantic supply vessel, was taking refuge in the protection of the crescent shaped, Sable Island. a small blip of a sandbar, nearby its destination, the Thebaud natural gas platform.
+Mind you, the above screen capture was taken yesterday, 24 hrs later, and the Panuke, remains there today, jogging in little circles, two days later.

 As I talked with a friend who works in the maritime industry last night, I told him about the offshore supply 'boat', jogging behind this tiny island 150 km east of Nova Scotia (in the heart of the stormand asked if he'd ever heard of Sable Island, to which he responded, "That's the Island the Andrea Gail was trying to get to during The Perfect Storm"....